apnadkarni/blt/man/tabset.rst

   **-background** *color*

-    Sets the background color for *nameOrIndex*.
+    Sets the background color for *tab*.
 Setting this option overides the widget's **-tabbackground** option.

   **-bindtags** *tagList*